-1. Educational supervisors are experts in the various fields taught through courses to the fellows.
-Such courses include meta-analysis, patient registry, clinical trials, biostatistics, data handling, and clinical pharmacology.
+1. Educational supervisors are expert in the various fields taught through courses to the fellows.
+Such courses include meta-analysis, patient registry, clinical trial, biostatistics, data handling and clinical pharmacology.
 Statisticians are appointed to each group to provide valuable help for the statistical work of the project.

 2. IT team continuously provides help in the development of the electronic case report forms.
-In addition, they will help test the electronic interface and ensure the coordination of maintenance.
+In addition, they will help with the testing of the electronic interface and ensures the coordination of maintenance.